m3g-attic/MDLovoFit.jl/README.md

-# Deprecation warning: This package was depecrated, in favor of the MDLovoFit interface available in [MolSimToolkit.jl](https://m3g.github.io/MolSimToolkit.jl/v1.26.0/structural_alignment/#Robust-rigid-body-alignment)
+# Deprecation warning:

+## This package was deprecated, in favor of the MDLovoFit interface available in the Robust rigid body alignment section of [MolSimToolkit.jl](https://m3g.github.io/MolSimToolkit.jl/stable/structural_alignment/#Robust-rigid-body-alignment)

 # MDLovoFit.jl